They Live in the Grey: Plot

 Claire dreams of the woman in the nightgown.
 The next day, Audrey confronts her about the upcoming CPS hearing to remove Sophie from the home.
-Audrey finds out her boss filed it and is firing her.
-Claire drives to the place her son was found and gets him to move on while doing so herself.
+This surprises Claire, as she tells Audrey that she hasn't turned in the file on Sophie yet.
+Claire then finds out that her boss turned Sophie's CPS file in without her knowledge, and after informing Claire of this, he fires her.
+Claire drives to the field where her son's body was found and finds his ghost there.
+She helps him to move on to the afterlife, while finally allowing herself to move on with her life as well.

 At home she dumps all her pills down the sink and moves back into her bedroom from the closet before calling Peter and saying she wants to tell him everything, inviting him over that night.

 Later, Claire is confronted by the woman in the nightgown who shows her another vision clarifying that the man she had killed was her husband and she had murdered him to avenge their son, whom the husband had strangled.
 The woman then shows Claire visions of Audrey hitting Sophie, and that the ghost had been protecting Sophie by throwing her in the closet, not hurting her.

 Claire drives to Sophie’s house to find the door open.
 The woman in the nightgown leads her inside to find Audrey pointing a gun at Giles.
-She admits to hitting Sophie and says she’s going to kill her.
-Claire tries to grab the gun and it goes off, killing Giles.
-They wrestle for the gun and Audrey falls down the stairs, seemingly dead.
+She admits that she was the one who had been causing the injuries to Sophie, not the ghost.
+Audrey explains to a shocked Giles that he "took her life" from her when he got her pregnant with Sophie.
+As revenge, she tells Claire that she's going to kill Sophie and then herself, so that Giles will have to suffer the rest of his life as well.
+Claire tries to grab the gun, but it accidentally goes off, killing Giles.
+Audrey and Claire wrestle for the gun, firing it into the ceiling until it's empty.
+Claire eventually fights off Audrey, causing her to tumble to the bottom of the stairs, seemingly dead.

-When Claire next checks on Audrey’s body it is gone.
-She and Sophie run for the door and are met by Audrey with a knife.
-They fight, and in the process Claire is stabbed twice.
-Pleading for help from the ghost, she is answered by Audrey’s neck being snapped by an invisible force.
+Claire goes back in the room to get Sophie, but when they return to the stairs Audrey's body is gone.
+She and Sophie run for the front door, but Audrey appears and stabs Claire in the lower back before they can escape.
+While on the floor injured, Claire tells Sophie to run.
+Audrey attacks Claire again, stabbing her in the leg this time.
+Before she can kill Claire, however, Sophie returns and hits her mom with a pan.
+Claire pleads for the ghost in the nightgown to help them, and her plea is answered as Audrey suddenly has her arm, leg, and finally her neck snapped by an invisible force, killing her.
+The ghost then appears to Claire, no longer frightening looking, and they both acknowledge each other before she disappears to the afterlife.